 Why complete the Taranaki falls walk?

-Located in the stunning Tongariro National Park, the Taranaki falls is one of the easiest walk you can enjoy in the area that still takes you to special site.
+Located in the stunning Tongariro National Park, the Taranaki Falls Track is one of the easiest walk you can enjoy in the area that still takes you to special sights.

 The 2h loop will allow you to admire: